-Raw materials 5.4
+5.4 Raw materials

-Threshold for material-specific criteria 5.4.1
+5.4.1 Threshold for material-specific criteria

-Any insulant material in the insulation product shall meet the requirements for the relevant raw materials set in Clauses 5.2.2 through 5.2.6 if it contributes more than 5 % of the weight of the product.
+Any insulant material in the insulation product shall meet the requirements for the relevant raw materials set in Clauses 5.4.2 through 5.4.6 if it contributes more than 5 % of the weight of the product.
+If the product contains a mixture of materials, the requirements below in Clause 5.4.2 to 5.4.6 apply to each material type and not the product as a whole, e.g. in a product containing both wool and polyester, the polyester material must meet the requirements in 5.4.3 and the wool material must meet the requirements in 5.4.4.